After benchmarking 60 major e-commerce sites on Product Page UX performance, and analyzing the 5,880 manually reviewed UX parameters, we find that:

 As noted in the introduction to this article, 82% of sites struggle to reach even an “acceptable” level for the Product Page user experience.
 In that respect, the Product Page has much in common with the Product Lists & Filtering, Cart & Checkout, and Mobile E-Commerce areas of user experience, in that several top-grossing e-commerce sites also struggle to provide “acceptable” overall performances in those areas as well.

-REI is an interesting case as they do many things well in terms of the Product Page user experience, which most other sites fail at, including
+REI is a good UX design example as they do many things well in terms of the Product Page user experience, which most other sites fail at, including

 - having “In Scale” images (28% get it wrong),